Taingzunaaloung/Northwind_Database_Project/README.md

 11. **_Territories_**: Contains data about the territories in which Northwind Traders operates.
 Each territory has a unique ID, a name, and the ID of the region to which it belongs.

+# Methodology
+The project made use of DBeaver as the Database Management System and SQL was used to query the database.
+Visualizations were created from the queried data mainly using Microsof Excel